mongodb/docs-spark-connector/source/java/filters.rst

 .. include:: /includes/example-load-dataframe.rst

-First, set up a ``DataFrame`` object to connect with your default MongoDB data source:
+First, create a DataFrame to connect with your default MongoDB data source:

 .. code-block:: java